Leith Food Tour on the waterfront

 You’ll experience some of these on this food tour around Leith waterfront:

-• As its a Saturday we will visit the Farmer’s Market for cheese straws, or arancini or who ever has the best snacks to go with a beer from one of Leith’s newest breweries : Campervan’s Lost in Leith.
+• As its a Saturday we will visit the Farmer’s Market for fabulous hand crafted pies which go brilliantly with a beer from one of Leith’s newest breweries : Campervan’s Lost in Leith in a former whisky warehouse

-• Aubergine crisps drizzled with honey in an old bonded warehouse which is now a cool Spanish bar with sangria
+• Sangria, aubergine crisps drizzled with honey, homemade pesto, Spanish olive oil, and sourdough bread in an old ship chandlers, which is now a cool Spanish bar

-• Afternoon tea of scones, jam and cream.served with tea or coffee
+• Afternoon tea of warm scones, homemade jam and clotted cream served with tea which is blended in Leith.

 Leith waterfront is such an exciting part of Edinburgh to visit and we hope you will join us on this wonderful food and drink tour : )